lucy-sorensen/lucy-sorensen.github.io/_pages/lab.md

 author_profile: true
 ---

-Check out the work of these excellent PhD students in our lab:
+Check out the work of these excellent PhD students in our education policy research lab:

 <table>
 	<tr>